EIOPA view: what’s next for Solvency II?

-With Solvency II currently under review, Justin Wray, deputy head of policy, EIPOA, updates insurers on the issues shaping the assessment and what could happen next.
+With Solvency II currently under review, Justin Wray, Deputy Head of Policy at European Insurance & Occupational Pensions Authority (EIOPA), updates insurers on the issues shaping the assessment and what could happen next.

 Sara Benwellposted on Wednesday, January 22, 2020

 The Solvency II review should come as no surprise to the insurance industry.
 One of the conditions of the implementation of the regulation was that an assessment would be built in, says Justin Wray, deputy head of policy, European Insurance and Occupational Pensions Authority.